zhixingfeng/qDNAmod/README.md

 qDNAmod
 ======
-qDNAmod is a toolkit for quantitative detection DNA modification heterogeneity from SMRT sequencing data.
+qDNAmod is a toolkit for quantitative detection of DNA modification heterogeneity from SMRT sequencing data.

 System
 ======